-Why more and more people are looking for modern farmhouse plans?
+Why more and more people are looking for small modern farmhouse plans?

 Building a modern farmhouse is easier than one might think.